xxrjun/2022-web-dev/notes/middlewares_and_error_handling/README.md

 ### What is cookie ?

-- Cookies are some information we can store in user’s browser (just like local and session storage).
+- Cookies are some information we can _store in user’s browser_ (just like local and session storage).
-- Cookies are mainly for reading server-side inly, whereas local and session storage can only be read on the client side.
+- Cookies are mainly for reading server-side only, whereas local and session storage can only be read on the client side.
 - **When we are sending HTTP requests, cookies are part of the request, whereas storage is not.**
-- Cookies are stored in **key-value** pair.
+- Cookies are stored in `key-value` pair.

 ### Cookies in Server